hanishkvc/prgs-health-covid19-analtoolkit/README.md

 # COVID19 Data Analysis
+Author: HanishKVC
+Version: v20200520IST0241

-## Updating logic to be more generic; Branch:master WIP
+## Basic working version of generic logic; Branch:master WIP

 This contains a set of simple python scripts to process and plot covid19 data about India and World.